issadarkthing/gomu/README.md

 - customizeable

 ## Dependencies
-If you are on ubuntu, you need to install alsa as required dependencies
+If you are using ubuntu, you need to install alsa and required dependencies
 ```sh
 $ sudo apt install libasound2-dev go
 ```